-Our cohort draws mainly from Derby City and grew in the previous academic year by 100% (the school roll doubled).
+Our cohort draws mainly from Derby City with some pupils who joined from Derbyshire and grew in the previous academic year by 100% (the school roll doubled).
 While the majority of students are white British, our students are representative of the Derby context which is ethnically diverse.